FredChamp/ReadTheDocTest/Cmake/src/introduction.rst

 - CMAKE_ARGS: CMake options for library which have a cmake build system
 - STEP_TARGETS: Custom command (in this example it will copy a script in the install folder)

-Note that in other script you can have much more options like :
+Note that in other script you can have much more options like:

 - PATCH_COMMAND
 - CONFIGURE_COMMAND
 - BUILD_COMMAND